Slang

-A slang is a vocabulary (words, phrases, and linguistic usages) of an informal register, common in everyday conversation but avoided in formal writing and speech.
+Slang is a vocabulary (words, phrases, and linguistic usage) of an informal register, common in everyday conversation but avoided in formal writing and speech.
 It also often refers to the language exclusively used by the members of particular in-groups in order to establish group identity, exclude outsiders, or both.
 The word itself came about in the 18th century and has been defined in multiple ways since its conception, with no single technical usage in linguistics.

 Etymology of the word slang

 In its earliest attested use (1756), the word slang referred to the vocabulary of "low" or "disreputable" people.
 By the early nineteenth century, it was no longer exclusively associated with disreputable people, but continued to be applied to usages below the level of standard educated speech.
 In Scots dialect it meant "talk, chat, gossip", as used by Aberdeen poet William Scott in 1832: "The slang gaed on aboot their war'ly care."

 In northern English dialect it meant "impertinence, abusive language".

 The origin of the word "slang" is unclear.
 It was first used in print around 1800 to refer to the language of the disreputable and criminal classes in London, though its usage likely dates back further.
 A Scandinavian origin has been proposed (compare, for example, Norwegian slengenavn, which means "nickname"), but based on "date and early associations" is discounted by the Oxford English Dictionary.
 Jonathon Green, however, agrees with the possibility of a Scandinavian origin, suggesting the same root as that of sling, which means "to throw", and noting that slang is thrown language – a quick and honest way to make your point.